New York area gears up as 4th nor'easter bears down

-NEW YORK (WABC) --The clock is ticking with the start of yet another nor'easter expected to dump another round of wet, heavy snow starting Tuesday night and intensifying throughout the day Wednesday.
+NEW YORK (WABC) --The clock is ticking with the start of yet another nor'easter expected to dump another round of wet, heavy snow intensifying throughout the day Wednesday.
 It's not exactly how most residents of the winter-weary northeast were hoping to kick off spring.

 It's the fourth nor'easter in three weeks, with many across the region still reeling from the first three that downed trees and power lines and left tens of thousands in the dark.
 Residents in New Jersey and New York City's northern suburbs were the worst hit during the first two, while the third took aim at coastal Connecticut and the shores of Long Island.